-- 6.1 "Advanced Skills Teacher 1 (AST1)" [Band 1 Level 9 means an employee appointed as such, who has advanced teaching skills and provides educational leadership, guidance and mentoring to employees in respect to preparation, delivery and assessment, evaluation and other techniques related to teaching duties. - 6.2 "Associated Duties" means preparation and, where appropriate assessment and associated activities required in undertaking sessional teaching. - 6.3 "Award" means the Polytechnic and Skills Institute Teaching Staff Award. - 6.4 "Casual Employee" means an employee who is engaged to work for a period not exceeding five consecutive days, or on an irregular basis, as and when required by the employer. - 6.5 "Development Activities" means those tasks that assist employees to perform their duties efficiently and effectively and includes professional development (such as Certificate IV in Training & Assessment, other than an employee in his/her first or second year of employment), team development (team/staff meetings), involvement on committees, working groups or projects, workplace health and safety participation, assessment validation activities.
+- 6.1 "Advanced Skills Teacher 1 (AST1)" [Band 1 Level 9 means an employee appointed as such, who has advanced teaching skills and provides educational leadership, guidance and mentoring to employees in respect to preparation, delivery and assessment, evaluation and other techniques related to teaching duties. - 6.2 "Associated Duties" means preparation and, where appropriate assessment and associated activities required in undertaking sessional teaching. - 6.3 "Award" means the TasTAFE Teaching Staff Award. - 6.4 "Casual Employee" means an employee who is engaged to work for a period not exceeding five consecutive days, or on an irregular basis, as and when required by the employer.

-- 6.6 "Direct Learning" means face-to-face delivery, assessment activities and recognition functions. - 6.7 "Distance/Flexible Learning" means off campus, internet, multimedia, on-line and related learning modes; and in support of these modes: - assessment activities; - recognition functions; - delivery activities (including face-to-face, teleconferences, video conferences etc) provided that any delivery activities are in the context of supporting Distance Learning and have provision for preparation activities; - development and maintenance of learning and assessment resources, enrolments and course advice. - 6.8 "Duties Other Than Teaching (DOTT)" means those duties exclusive of direct learning and includes but is not limited to preparation associated with delivery and assessment, marking and record keeping, development, review and maintenance of learning and assessment resources, course advice and enrolments, recognition functions (desktop assessment of evidence), development activities, professional development - 6.9 "Employee(s)" means a person employed in the Department of Education Tasmanian Polytechnic or the Skills Institute and appointed under the provisions of the State Service Act 2000 to a classification contained in this Agreement. - 6.10 "Employer" means the Minister administering the State Service Act 2000. - 6.11 "Head of Agency" means the Chief Executive Officer of Tasmanian Skills Institute and the Secretary of the Department of Education. - 6.12 "Mixed Mode" means when an employee works in more than one delivery mode whereby the hours are allocated on a pro-rata basis. - 6.13 "Professional Development" means approved activities which provide employees with skills and knowledge which will enable them to better undertake their duties, improve their learning, or enhance their career prospects, e.g. award bearing courses, seminars, conferences related to curriculum development or teaching pedagogy. - 6.14 "Relief Employee" means a person employed to teach on an irregular basis as and when required up to a
+- 6.5 "Development Activities" means those tasks that assist employees to perform their duties efficiently and effectively and includes professional development (such as Certificate IV in Training & Assessment, other than an employee in his/her first or second year of employment), team development (team/staff meetings), involvement on committees, working groups or projects, work health and safety participation, assessment validation activities. - 6.6 "Direct Learning" means face-to-face delivery, assessment activities and recognition functions. - 6.7 "Distance/Flexible Learning" means off campus, internet, multimedia, on-line and related learning modes; and in support of these modes: - assessment activities; - recognition functions; - delivery activities (including face-to-face, teleconferences, video conferences etc) provided that any delivery activities are in the context of supporting Distance Learning and have provision for preparation activities; - development and maintenance of learning and assessment resources, enrolments and course advice. - 6.8 "Duties Other Than Teaching (DOTT)" means those duties exclusive of direct learning and includes but is not limited to preparation associated with delivery and assessment, marking and record keeping, development, review and maintenance of learning and assessment resources, course advice and enrolments, recognition functions (desktop assessment of evidence), development activities, professional development - 6.9 "Employee(s)" means a person employed in TasTAFE and Trade Training Centres and appointed under the provisions of the State Service Act 2000 to a classification contained in this Agreement. - 6.10 "Employer" means the Minister administering the State Service Act 2000. - 6.11 "Head of Agency" means the Chief Executive Officer of TasTAFE. - 6.12 "Mixed Mode" means when an employee works in more than one delivery mode whereby the hours are allocated on a prorata basis. - 6.13 "Professional Development" means approved activities which provide employees with skills and knowledge which will enable them to better undertake their duties, improve their learning, or enhance their career prospects, e.g. award bearing courses,

-- maximum of 20 working days but does not include any person employed on part-time, full-time or permanent basis. - 6.15 "Session" means a period of time on any one occasion during which direct learning or associated duties occurs. - 6.16 "Sessional Employee" means a person appointed as a sessional employee under the State Service Act 2000 to deliver a single session or multiple sessions, and for whom hourly rates of pay and conditions of employment are prescribed in this Agreement. - 6.17 "Teacher" means an employee appointed as such to undertake teaching duties. - 6.18 "Learning/Unit Leader" means an employee appointed as such, to teach and to lead and direct the teaching program and administration of a team (with an emphasis on innovative delivery that meets enterprise client needs and commercial activity - Tasmanian Skills Institute only). - 6.19 "Union" means the Australian Education Union, Tasmanian Branch. - 6.20 "Workplace Learning" means on-the-job assessment and related activities including: - sign ups; - monitoring; - travel; - marking and record keeping; - recognition functions; - delivery activities provided that any face-to-face delivery activities are in the context of supporting Workplace Assessment and have provision for preparation activities; and - development and maintenance of learning and assessment resources.
+- seminars, conferences related to training packages or teaching pedagogy. - 6.14 "Session" means a period of time on any one occasion during which direct learning or associated duties occurs. - 6.15 "Sessional Employee" means a person appointed as a sessional employee under the State Service Act 2000 to deliver a single session or multiple sessions, and for whom hourly rates of pay and conditions of employment are prescribed in this Agreement. - 6.17 "Teacher" means an employee appointed as such to undertake teaching duties. - 6.18 "Educational Team Leader" means an employee appointed as such, to teach and to lead and direct the teaching program and administration of a team. - 6.19 "Union" means the Australian Education Union, Tasmanian Branch. - 6.20 "Workplace Learning" means on-the-job assessment and related activities including: - sign ups; - monitoring; - travel; - marking and record keeping; - recognition functions; - delivery activities provided that any face-to-face delivery activities are in the context of supporting Workplace Assessment and have provision for preparation activities; and - development and maintenance of learning and assessment resources.